 A typical self-paced course

-Our self-paced courses have embedded instructor videos to help explain the content and serve as pathmarkers throughout the course.
+Our self-paced courses have embedded instructor videos to help explain the content and serve as path markers throughout the course.
 There are a variety of learning resources with activities designed to deepen the learning experience.
-Each course has an application piece that enables the learner to create an artifact or use something they learned in their classroom or workspace.
-Quizzes or check-ins for each module ensure that learners are reviewing the course content and threaded discussions allow for easy communication between students taking the course and with the instructor.
+Each course has an application piece that enables the learner to create an artifact or use something they learned in their classroom or work space.
+Quizzes or check-ins for each module ensure that learners are reviewing the course content and threaded discussions allow for easy communication between the course students and the instructor.

 The best part is the self-directed aspect to the learning which can be done anytime and anywhere.
-The courses take about 3-5 hours to complete and there is a certificate of completion and graduate credit available for each one.
+The courses take about 3-5 hours to complete and each course comes with a certificate of completion and graduate credit.

 They can be purchased individually for less than $30 per course or as a customized bundle of six at a discount.
 Some teams are buying the courses and going through them together as part of a workshop and a few districts have used courses like our Digital Citizenship course as a baseline for all teachers and leaders to take as a means of developing a common understanding around digital change.

-Take your learning into your own hands.
+Take control of your own self directed learning today!
 Start browsing our online courses now!Browse our course catalog

 Latest posts by Sheryl Nussbaum-Beach (see all)